Coping with the Stigma of Addiction: How to Feel Alright

 Educate yourself on the stigma of addiction

 Take some time to educate yourself on addiction and recovery.
 The more you understand about addiction, the more empowered you’ll feel to deal with it.
+There are Ted Talks on breaking the stigma of addiction and how incorrect, misunderstood views can lead to fostering shame in people who suffer from this disease.

 Addiction is a medical condition, not a choice.
 Overcoming the stigma of addiction begins with understanding why there is one in the first place.
 There are lots of great resources out there, so take advantage of them!
-Here are some to help you get started:

 Find the positive stories